CONTRIBUTORS

 A’an Suryana

-Dr A’an Suryana was Visiting Fellow in the Regional Social and Cultural Studies Programme, ISEAS – Yusof Ishak Institute.
-He is also a lecturer at the Faculty of Social Sciences (FOSS), Universitas Islam Internasional Indonesia (UIII), Depok, Indonesia.
+Dr A’an Suryana is a Visiting Fellow at ISEAS – Yusof Ishak Institute and is a lecturer at the Faculty of Social Sciences, Universitas Islam Internasional Indonesia.

 Snapshot of video covering the laying of the first stone for the Gereja Kristen Indonesia (GKI) Yasmin, on 5 December 2021.